Talpa-Grigory/FindSum/README.md

 # FindSum
-Awesome lib for sum your array.
+An Awesome lib for summing your array.